Field Mappings

 For a list of all supported fields, see Supported Objects.

-Remember that Connect to AD also supports conditional expressions, which allows you to evaluate multiple conditions before determining which value to use in the mapping.
+Connect to AD also supports conditional expressions, which allow you to evaluate multiple conditions before determining which value to use in the mapping.

 Was this article helpful?